 The SBIR (Small Business Innovation Research) program focuses on product development rather than basic or advanced research.
 The SBIR Program encourages small business organizations to seek financial support from federally funded Research & Development programs.
 To date, the SBIR program is not available for academic institutions or non-profits.
 The goal of the program is to secure generate a product at the conclusion of a Phase II award and a proof of concept for a Phase I. The SBIR uses its highly competitive awards program to fund significant and innovative products that are backed by strong teams, supported by an excellent environment for success and have a clear and cogent approach to realizing product milestones.
 Thus, the final outcome of an SBIR grant, acquired through NIH or DoD, is a product milestone or a launched product as opposed to an academic grant where the end goal is a publication.

-As part of a wider set of Funding Programs, winning SBIRs have strong partners within academia as an effective strategy for collaboration.
+As part of a wider set of funding programs, winning SBIRs have strong partners within academia as an effective strategy for collaboration.
 However, winning SBIRs also require support from industry via formal co-development efforts and letters of support provided by physicians and clinicians corroborating the critical unmet medical requirements and the importance of the proposed product.
 On the other hand, academic grants are almost always collaborated with other academicians, although industry collaborations do occur.

 In contrast, RO1s and other academic research grants focus on R&D activities associated with novel discovery of ideas and advancements therein, as per the NIH mission.